jlerat/pyflood2022/README.md

   2022 flood.

 ## Code
-The code used to generate the figures of the paper are
+The code used to generate the figures of the paper is provided as separate script for each figure:

 * [map_plot.py](scripts/map_plot.py): Script to generate Figure 1 (map).
 * [propag_plot.py](scripts/propag_plot.py): Script to generate Figure 2 (peak